perkss/eggplant/README.md

 Eggplant just works, it has simple to read phrases and a BDD style test can be written in under 30 seconds, we do not try and over complicate things.
 Except reading right to left!!
 (See the examples and you will understand)

-## Features (Under Development):
+## Features:
 1. Simplicity - a key feature we do not want to over complicate things.
 2. Four keywords: given, when-we-process, then-we-expect, then-we-do-not-expect form the BDD style of testing.
-3. Data driven testing using data tables.
+3. (Under development) Data driven testing using data tables.
 Import of data tables from CSV for non technical users to write specifications.

 ## Examples